mandeepairborne/samweb/content/_index.md

 - `default_theme`: Which theme should be used by default (light/dark).
 - `accent_color`: Sets theme and [browser theme](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta/name/theme-color) color.
 - `accent_color_dark`: Ditto but for the dark theme.
 If not set regular variant will be used.
-- `fix_contrast`: Whether to fix low contrast in text selection, checkboxes, etc. Use only if the default doesn't provide enough contrast, e.g. the accent color is set to yellow.
-- `fix_contrast_dark`: Ditto but for the dark theme.
 - `emoji_favicon`: Use emoji as a favicon.
 Only one emoji is being rendered, everything else is truncated.
 - `styles`: Additional CSS styles; expects them to be in the `./static/` directory.
 If you are using Sass it will be generated there automatically.
 - `scripts`: Additional JavaScript scripts; expects them to be in the `./static/` directory.